-- Implementing a “Chat Now” button increased free signup form fills by 31%.
+- lmplementing a “Chat Now” button increased free signup form fills by 31%.

 - Cars.com recently boosted their conversion rate 2.7% by having a security seal on their site.

-- Including discount information in the title (e.g. 15% off Product A vs Product A) increased add to cart conversions by 148.3%.
+- Including discount information in the title (e.g., 15% off Product A vs Product A) can generate interest on the spot.

-- Benefits, social proof and credibility indicators led to a 144.1% improvement on landing pages.
+- Benefits, social proof and credibility indicators led to an increase in sales by 34% on landing pages.

 - Putting people on your homepage can have a huge impact on conversions.

-- Including a pain point in a headline increased conversions by 31%.
+- Including a pain point in a headline increases clicks and form submits.

 - Changing your call-to-action button from green to red has been shown to increase conversions by as much as 34%.

 - Try moving around your Buy Now button.
-Appsumo did this (among other things) and doubled their conversion rate.
+The design and placement work together to convert users.

 - Changing a button from “See Plans and Pricing” to “Get Started Today” increased conversions by 252%.